hyesungoh/comet-land/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: I need you're help!
+about: Do you need more feature?
+labels: 'enhancement'
 ---

 ## Description